8th MSG, 8th MDG Airmen support aircraft generation

+Kunsan Air Base, Republic of Korea— 11 Airmen from the 8th Mission Support Group and 8th Medical Group volunteered to assist in snow removal efforts to facilitate F-16 operations on 24 Jan.

-Airmen from units across the 8th Fighter Wing shovel snow ahead of flight operations at Kunsan Air Base, Republic of Korea, Jan.
-24, 2024.
-After the installation received 6.6 inches of snow on 21-23 Jan., the 8th Civil Engineer Squadron’s Snow Removal Team and the 8th Maintenance Group needed some assistance in clearing the way to launch routine training sorties.
-(Courtesy photo by Matthew Gaetke)
+After the installation received 6.6 inches of snow on 21-23 Jan., the 8th Civil Engineer Squadron’s Snow Removal Team and the 8th Maintenance Group needed assistance in clearing snow and ice to launch routine training sorties.
+The 11 Airmen were from various AFSCs, squadrons and duties, but answered the call for assistance and directly enabled execution of the 8th Fighter Wings flying hour program.

 |Date Taken: